aredridel/copy-browser-modules/README.md

     });
 ```

-The `docRoot` is optional, but will allow you to adjust the location properties
+The `basePath` is optional, but will allow you to adjust the location properties
 of the packages to match the view of the URL space as seen from the browser.

 Module format